moshimeow/NSConfigs/README.md

 ## slam_config_no_gui.toml vs slam_config.toml

 I've found that Pangolin randomly segfaults in some OpenGL code, so I typically use the `slam_config_no_gui.toml` file, but it's up to you.
 They are the same in every other way.

+## `launch.sh`

+You don't have to use this - it's just an example of the environment variables I typically use